AxisCommunications/docker-acap/README.md

 > [!NOTE]
 > **Migrating from rootful application**
 >
-> If you are upgrading from a rootful application, i.e, any version before 3.0,
+> If you are upgrading from a rootful version of this application, i.e, any version before 3.0,
 > the following is recommended:
 >
 >- Copy any Docker images that you want to persist from the device to your computer.